-Figure 7.
+Figure 6.
 A file write operation on a 3-node cluster

 OneFS uses the back-end network to allocate and stripe data across all nodes in the cluster automatically, so no additional processing is required.
 As data is being written, it is being protected at the specified level.
 When writes take place, OneFS divides data out into atomic units called protection groups.
 Redundancy is built into protection groups, such that if every protection group is safe, then the entire file is safe.
-For files protected by erasure codes, a protection group consists of a series of data blocks as well as a set of erasure codes for those data blocks; for mirrored files, a protection group consists of all of the mirrors of a set of blocks.
-OneFS can switch the type of protection group used in a file dynamically, as it is writing.
+For files protected by erasure codes, a protection group consists of a series of data blocks as well as a set of erasure codes for those data blocks; for mirrored files, a protection group used in a file dynamically, as it is writing.
 This can allow many additional functionalities including, for example, allowing the system to continue without blocking in situations when temporary node failures in the cluster would prevent the wanted number of erasure codes from being used.
 Mirroring can be used temporarily in these cases to allow writes to continue.
 When nodes are restored to the cluster, these mirrored protection groups are converted back seamlessly and automatically to erasure-code-protected, without administrator intervention.